-(a) the emissions are sampled into a sampling bag over the cycle and measured after completion of the test; for HC, the sample bag shall be heated to $464 \pm 11 \text{ K}$ ( $191 \pm 11^{\circ}\text{C}$ ), for $NO_x$ , the sample bag temperature shall be above the dew point temperature,

-(b) the emissions are sampled continuously and integrated over the cycle.
+- (a) the emissions are sampled into a sampling bag over the cycle and measured after completion of the test; for HC, the sample bag shall be heated to 464 ± 11 K ($191 \pm 11^{\circ}$ C), for NO_x, the sample bag temperature shall be above the dew point temperature; - (b) the emissions are sampled continuously and integrated over the cycle.

-The background concentration shall be determined upstream of the dilution tunnel according to (a) or (b), and shall be subtracted from the emissions concentration according to paragraph 8.5.2.3.2.
+The background concentrations shall be determined upstream of the dilution tunnel according to (a) or (b), and shall be subtracted from the emissions concentration according to paragraph 8.5.2.3.2.

-9.4.
-Particulate measurement and sampling system
+- 9.4.
+Particulate measurement and sampling system - 9.4.1.

-9.4.1.
 General specifications